Last Updated on

 And when your face is fire engine red you might feel uncomfortable in public.

-That’s why we researched to find the best sunscreens for rosacea.
+That’s why we researched to find the best sunscreen for rosacea.

-Not every sunblock for sensitive skin is mild enough to meet our criteria.
-Check out the reviews below to see our top picks for sunscreens that protect rosacea-prone skin.
+Not every sunblock for rosacea is mild enough to meet our criteria though.
+Check out the table below to see our top picks for sunscreens that protect rosacea-prone skin.